railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Select the menu :menuselection:`Financial Management --> Invoices --> Supplier Invoices --> Open Supplier Invoices`  to obtain a list of supplier invoices that haven't yet been paid.
 Click the  *Edit*  (pencil) icon to the right end of the line for the invoice derived from \ ``PO/001``\   to open the invoice form in editable mode.
 In practice you'd search for the invoice by order number or, more generally, for invoices nearing their payment date.

-Click  *Pay Invoice*  in the toolbar to the right of the form, which opens a Window with a description of the payment.
-Select \ ``Bank Journal``\   in the  *Journal*  field.
+Click :guilabel:`Pay Invoice` in the toolbar to the right of the form, which opens a Window with a description of the payment.
+Select \ ``Bank Journal``\   in the :guilabel:`Journal` field.
 Then click :guilabel:`Pay Invoice` to the top left of the form, which carries out the payment action within Open ERP and returns you to the main menu.

 .. note:: Payment of an invoice